Kev-Coding/python-learning-log/README.md

 # Python Learning Log
-This is where I’ll track my progress learning Python.
+This is where I’ll track my progress learning Python and SQL.

-Weekly Summary Template:
-## Week of [Date: Aug 20, 2025] - Python Fundamentals
+## Week 1 of [Date: Aug 18, 2025] - Python Fundamentals

 ### 🧠 Concepts Learned
 - Variables and their different data types (strings, integers, floats, booleans).